oberdiek/latex-tds/readme.txt

   necessary, consult the module's own documentation.

 [base]
+  * The default texsys.cfg that LaTeX provides is put into tex/latex/base.
+It must be removed, if you need a specialized version.
+Consult your TeX distribution and doc/latex/base/source2e.pdf (module ltdirchk).
+    Usually changes are not required for many TeX distributions such as Unix (web2c), MikTeX, ...
   * Formats need rebuilding (e.g., fmtutil).
 [babel]
   * Most hyphenation patterns aren't provided here.
 Usually you can